tbg/tbg.github.io/_posts/2017-03-23-consensus-is-hard-gryadka.md

 To put it bluntly, you're at risk of using the result of a dirty read as the basis of a committable mutation.

-Now let's see this in (theoretical) action.
+Now let's see this in (theoretical) action and defer a [discussion of the proposal numbers involved](#proposal-numbers) to the end of this section.

 Take this perfectly reasonable history on three acceptors `A`, `B`, and `C,` using a single proposer.
 We'll keep track of the state in the form